JohnGrime/OpenCVStarterKit/README.md

 	The 'in' parameter can be decorated with a scale value for the data, e.g.: in=webcam:0.5, in=mypic.png:1.5.
 The default scale value is 1.0 (i.e., no scaling will be performed).

+### C++

 To compile the C++ example, we need to specify the location of our OpenCV headers and which OpenCV libraries we'll be using, e.g.:

 	john$ g++ -I/usr/local/include/opencv4 -lopencv_core -lopencv_highgui -lopencv_imgproc -lopencv_imgcodecs -lopencv_videoio -lopencv_calib3d -lopencv_features2d -lopencv_xfeatures2d -std=c++11 -Wall -Wextra -pedantic -O2 Example.cpp

 We don't need to use our Python virtual environment (via `workon cv`) to compile and run the C++ example.
 Running the resultant `a.out` file with no parameters should give you the same user guide as the Python script.

+### Kotlin

+In progress!
+If `Ant` was found on your system, or if you enabled the `Ant` installation section of the build script, you should automatically have Java wrappers (which are also usable by Kotlin) in your build directory.

+To compile and run the Kotlin example, we need to specify the location of the Java class paths and the native libraries called by the Java wrappers:

+	kotlinc -cp ${HOME}/Desktop/OpenCV-4.1.1/opencv-4.1.1/build/bin/opencv-411.jar Example.kt
+	kotlin -cp ${HOME}/Desktop/OpenCV-4.1.1/opencv-4.1.1/build/bin/opencv-411.jar:. -Djava.library.path=${HOME}/Desktop/OpenCV-4.1.1/opencv-4.1.1/build/lib/ Example find=

+### Example output

 An example screenshot of the running program is shown below.
 In this example, we attempt to recognize an image of a specific region of a wall from the [Monte Alban](https://montealban.oucreate.com/) archaeological site (all images curtesy of [Dr. Marc Levine](https://samnoblemuseum.ou.edu/staff/marc-levine/)).